 Six months after the separation, I quit my job, put all of our furniture in storage, and embarked on a 6-week road trip across the U.S. with the kids in order to think things through.

-That road trip taught me to abandon the life that I thought I should have and embrace that life I do have.
+That road trip taught me to abandon the life that I thought I should have and embrace the life that God has planned for me.

 When we returned to Texas, I decided not to work full-time, instead opting to pursue part-time opportunities that would allow me to be more available to kids, who were 5, 6, and 7 at the time.
-Since then, I’ve worked part-time and I’ve worked full-time.
+Depending on the season we were in, I’ve worked part-time and I’ve worked full-time.
 The kids have attended private school, public school, charter school, and home school.
 We’ve dealt with epilepsy, cancer, sprained ankles, allergic reactions, numerous colds, and the flu.

 Some days I still struggle with achieving a work/life/family balance.

 My Life With Him and Them encourages and inspires moms — especially single moms — wherever they are on life’s journey.
-Each day, through this blog, through my love of photography, my commitment to writing, and my willingness to give back to my community I’m giving my best shot in life.
-And hopefully, I’m encouraging others to do it along the way.
+Each day through this blog, I strive to honor the word of God in everything I do, commit to writing authentically, and teach my kids the importance of servant leadership.
+Hopefully, I’m encouraging others to do some of the same along the way.

 Of course, if you want to chat, you can always drop me a line at firstname.lastname@example.org